 Determining the Estimated Due Date

-When the exact date of conception is known (e.g., IVF), the EDD is calculated by adding 266 days to the conception date.
+When the exact date of conception is known, such as with IVF, the EDD is calculated by adding 266 days to the conception date.

 • More than 5 days discrepancy before 9 0/7 weeks